Global hyperbolicity in higher signatures

 We are going to start by generalizing the notion of Cauchy surface.

-\begin{defn} Let $M$ be a spacetime of signature $(p,q)$.
-A subset $S$ of $M$ is said to be a \emph{Cauchy surface} if for each inextendible causal map $f : N_0 \rightarrow M$ of dimension $q$, there exists a unique $x \in N_0$ such that $f(x) \in S$. \end{defn}
+\begin{defn} Let~$M$ be a spacetime of signature~$(p,q)$.
+A subset~$S$ of~$M$ is said to be a \emph{Cauchy surface} if for each inextendible causal map~$f \colon N_0 \rightarrow M$ of dimension~$q$, there exists a unique~$x \in N_0$ such that~$f(x) \in S$. \end{defn}

-\begin{rem} In Lorentzian geometry, the usual definition for a Cauchy surface only requires that every inextendible timelike curve meets the set $S$ exactly once, thus allowing the existence of achronal Cauchy surfaces which are not acausal.
-However, it is possible to show that every globally hyperbolic spacetime admits an acausal Cauchy surface.
-For our generalization, we will restrict ourselves to acausal Cauchy surfaces, however there are probably results to be established regarding non-acausal Cauchy surfaces in higher signature. \end{rem}
+\begin{rem} In Lorentzian geometry, the usual definition for a Cauchy surface only requires that every inextendible timelike curve meets the set~$S$ exactly once, thus allowing the existence of Cauchy surfaces containing parts of lightlike geodesics.
+For our generalization, we will restrict ourselves to acausal Cauchy surfaces. \end{rem}

-We have already seen an example of Cauchy surfaces in the pseudo-Euclidian case in \ref{EuclidianGH}.
+We have already seen an example of Cauchy surfaces in the pseudo-Euclidian case in Proposition \ref{EuclidianGH}.